-For more information on Start/Stop - see Start/Stop.
+For more information on the Start/Stop function, see Start/Stop.

-- The higher the current take-off in the car (extra cooling/heating, etc.) the more the batteries must be charged = increased fuel consumption.
+- The higher the current take-off in the car, the more the alternator must be working and the batteries charging = Increased fuel consumption.

 Temporarily reduced Start/Stop function due to high current take-off means: